danhitchcock/nano_tipper_z/README.md

 # FAQ
 ## Why does the message have to start with !nano_tip?
 This is to prevent uninentional tips!
 If the program simply scanned the entire comment, a user might accidently quote someone else's tip command in a response.
+In the future I might change this, but for now it's the best way to ensure the program behaves as expected.

 ## Are my funds safe?
 **NO!
 Unless you and you alone control your private keys, your funds are never safe!** Please don't keep more than a few Nanos on the tipbot at any time!
 While I'm not going to steal your Nanos, this program is in early beta testing and weird things could happen, including lost Nanos! **Use at your own risk!** (sorry for all the exclamation marks)